bellenuit/simpleSim/README.md

 - simpleSim focuses on matching characters in order and rewards matches that are closer together, while Levenshtein considers all possible edits.
 - simpleSim is more efficient for long strings because it can terminate early if the threshold is not met.
-- Levenshtein is more general-purpose, while simpleSim3 is tailored for specific use cases where order and proximity matter.
+- Levenshtein is more general-purpose, while simpleSim is tailored for specific use cases where order and proximity matter.

 ### Jaro- Winkler

-- Both algorithms reward matches that are closer together, but simpleSim3 explicitly calculates a score based on the distance between matches.
+- Both algorithms reward matches that are closer together, but simpleSim explicitly calculates a score based on the distance between matches.
 - Jaro-Winkler is better suited for short strings and names, while simpleSim can handle longer strings more efficiently.
 - simpleSim does not account for transpositions, whereas Jaro-Winkler does.

 ### Longest Common Subsequence (LCS)

-- Both algorithms focus on matching characters in order, but simpleSim3 also considers the proximity of matches, rewarding closer matches with a higher score.
+- Both algorithms focus on matching characters in order, but simpleSim also considers the proximity of matches, rewarding closer matches with a higher score.
 - LCS only returns the length of the longest common subsequence, while simpleSim provides a normalized score that can be compared against a threshold.
 - simpleSim is more efficient for long strings due to its early termination mechanism.